-Added as collaborator on DAGsHub (gives ‘write’ permission to dvc remote storage)
+Added as a collaborator on DAGsHub (gives ‘write’ permission to dvc remote storage)

-Added as member on the PyGMT devs Slack channel (for casual conversations)
+Added to the PyGMT devs Slack channel (for casual conversations)

 gh-pages: Holds the HTML documentation and is served by GitHub.
-Pages for the master branch are in the
+Pages for the main branch are in the

 devfolder.
 Pages for each release are in their own folders.
 Automatically updated by GitHub Actions so you shouldn’t have to make commits here.

 When people request to work on an open issue, either assign the issue to that person and post a comment about the assignment or explain why you are not assigning the issue to them and, if possible, recommend other issues for them to work on.

 People with write access should self-assign issues and/or comment on the issues that they will address.

 For upstream bugs, close the issue after an upstream release fixes the bug.
 If possible, post a comment when an upstream PR is merged that fixes the problem, and consider adding a regression test for serious bugs.